Gender in English

-A system of grammatical gender, whereby all noun classes required an explicitly masculine, feminine, or neuter inflection or agreement, existed in Old English, but fell out of use during the Middle English period.
+A system of grammatical gender, by means of which all noun classes required an explicitly masculine, feminine, or neuter inflection or agreement, existed in Old English, but fell out of use during the Middle English period.
 Thus, Modern English largely does not have grammatical gender in this sense.
 However, it does retain features relating to natural gender, with particular nouns and pronouns (such as woman, daughter, husband, uncle, he and she) to refer specifically to persons or animals of a particular sex, and neuter pronouns (such as it for animals and sexless objects and they, someone and you for situations with non-explicit or indeterminate gender).
 Also, in some cases, feminine pronouns are used by some speakers when referring to ships (and more uncommonly some airplanes and analogous machinery), churches, nation states and islands.

-Usage in English has evolved with regards to an emerging preference for gender-neutral language.
+Usage in English has evolved with regard to an emerging preference for gender-neutral language.
 There is now large-scale use of they as a third-person singular pronoun instead of the traditional generic he when referring to a person of unknown gender.
 Certain traditional feminine forms of nouns (such as authoress and poetess) are also increasingly avoided, with the male form of such nouns (author and poet) having become gender-neutral.